Viet27th/toolazy-react-theme/README.md

 > Theme manager for React and React Native projects.

 # Quick start
-We expect you having an existing react application - if not give [create-react-app](https://github.com/facebook/create-react-app) a try.
+We expect you having an existing react application - if not give [create-react-app](https://github.com/facebook/create-react-app) / [Create react native](https://reactnative.dev/docs/environment-setup) a try.

 ### Installation
 toolazy-react-theme is delivered primarily via npm